iddm/serde-aux/README.md

 An auxiliary library for the [`serde`](https://github.com/serde-rs/serde) crate.

 Contains some useful helper deserialize implementations.
 See [docs](https://docs.rs/serde-aux) for more info.
+The library is free for any contributions.
+The goal of this crate is to improve the user experience of the **serde** crate.

 ## License